 Now, this seems a bit odd.
 Especially at Passover, Pilate is in the city and his soldiers ring the walls of the Temple watching for just this sort of thing that could spark a full-out riot…So…trying to put all the gospel accounts together, I can see only one way it might have happened…from a daughter of the queen perspective.

-I think the cleansing—meant to be reminiscent of Hanukah, Judas Maccabee’s cleansing of the Temple in the days of Antiochus Epiphanes—happened at the Passover before in the spring—as John suggests.
+I think the cleansing—meant to be reminiscent of Hanukah, Judas Maccabee’s cleansing of the Temple in the days of Antiochus Epiphanes—happened at the spring Passover the year before—as John suggests.
 Passover floats around March/April like Easter does—It could really only have happened at the Passover feast because of the thousands of pilgrims, many of whom came south from Galilee like Jesus and his disciples/bodyguards who could be roused to action at a moment’s notice.
-There must have been a near riot with Jesus being allowed to escape…or he planned it so well that he did escape…so as not to bring the whole city and Temple down…being said prince with Hasmonean and Herodian blood.
+There must have been a near riot with the moneychangers with Jesus being allowed to escape…or he planned it so well that he did escape…so as not to bring the whole city and Temple down…being said prince with Hasmonean and Herodian blood.
 Remembering that Herod begged the Roman legions about to storm Jerusalem when he defeated the last Hasmonean king, please, don’t destroy everything and leave me king of a desert.

 Something happened, though, because the next thing John says is that at the very next feast day following that Passover, again on the next Day of Atonement when the High Priest enters the Holy of Holies on that day only and is expected to reappear with a prophecy for the nation, as Zacharias did, and as the High Priest Caiaphas now does.